 Apple revenue streams – additional information

-Apple registered its highest revenue to date in 2015, when the company’s revenue stood at more than 233 billion U.S. dollars.
+Apple registered its highest revenue to date in 2018, when the company’s revenue stood at almost 266 billion U.S. dollars.
 Apple’s success over the years can be explained by strong brand loyalty, and the constant release of innovative products, updates and features.
 The iPod, for example, was one of the first successful releases of the company to the consumer market.
 Introduced in 2001, iPod sales accounted for an average of 19 percent of Apple's total global revenue up until 2009.
 The increased capacity of smartphones to play and store music has been pinpointed by industry experts as the main reason for the decline of digital music devices sales, such as the iPod.

 Apple’s iPad tablet, the Mac computer and costumer services are important revenue streams as well for Apple.
-Together, these three revenue streams generated 15.51 billion U.S. dollars for the company in the second quarter of 2016 (1Q ’16 calendar year).
-Other products such as Apple Watch, Apple TV and Apple Music generated 2.19 billion U.S. dollars during that same quarter.
+Together, these three revenue streams generated about 25 billion U.S. dollars for the company in the first quarter of fiscal year 2019 (4Q ’18 calendar year).
+Other products such as Apple Watch, Apple TV and Apple Music generated 7.31 billion U.S. dollars during that same quarter.